romanwu10/gemini-enhancer/README.md

 1. Download or clone this repository (or use the link above: [Download ZIP](https://github.com/romanwu10/gemini-enhancer/archive/refs/heads/main.zip))
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension folder
+4. Click "Load unpacked" and select the `extension/` folder
 5. The extension will be active on Gemini

 ## Permissions